carbonaut/boilerplate-api-laravel/README.md

 # Some time later...
 $ docker-compose down
 ```
-With just that, you should be up and running and have the documentation avaliable at `http://api.localhost:8000`
+With just that, you should be up and running and have the documentation available at `http://api.localhost:8000`

 No need to install PHP and its extensions or PostgreSQL.

+If you ever need extra extensions or native dependencies,
+you can refer to the provided `Dockerfile` and customize whatever the built container has.

+Additionally, you can customize the `docker_postgres_init.sql` file for initial bootstrapping of the PostgreSQL database.
+It's important to note that this file is only sourced when creating the `postgres` Docker volume.

 ### Existing environment
 You also have the option to use your existing local environment for PHP and PostgreSQL.